Go Ad-Free

-1 Hallelujah! best and sweetest
+1 Alleluia! best and sweetest

-Of the hymns of praise above;
+Of the hymns of praise above!

-Hallelujah! thou repeatest,
+Alleluia! thou repeatest,

-Angel Host, these notes of love;
+Angel host, these notes of love.

 This ye utter,